badcrocodile/cltt/README.md

 **Start a timer:** `cltt start` or `cltt start [project ID]`.<br>
 * Forget to start a timer?
 Pass a 3rd argument representing when the timer should have been started: `cltt start [project ID] "15 minutes ago"`.
-* Any time that can be parsed by php's strtotime will work.
+* Any time that can be parsed by php's [strtotime](http://php.net/manual/en/function.strtotime.php) function will work.

 **Add comments to the active timer:** `cltt comment "Cleaning up database"`

 **Stop your timer:** `cltt stop`.
 * Forget to stop a timer?
 Pass a second argument representing when the timer should have been stopped: `cltt stop "1 hour ago"`
-* Any time that can be parsed by php's strtotime will work.
+* Any time that can be parsed by php's [strtotime](http://php.net/manual/en/function.strtotime.php) will work.

 **Edit a time entry:** `cltt edit [time entry ID]`.
 * Retrieve a list of time entry ID's using `cltt times`